El Cerrito (archaeological site): History

-Since 300 BCE, The Chupicuaro culture settled in the region, followed by the Teotihuacan and Toltec, and then the chichimeca and Otomi, immediately prior to Spaniards arrival at the valley of Querétaro.
+Since 300 BCE, The Chupícuaro culture settled in the region, followed by the Teotihuacan and Toltec, and then the Chichimeca and Otomi, immediately prior to the Spaniards' arrival at the valley of Querétaro.

-Towards 400 CE, the Altépetl, the ceremonial center and its pre-Hispanic urban zone, becomes the polítical and religious capital of several peripheric settlements.
+Towards 400 CE, the Altépetl, the ceremonial center and its pre-Hispanic urban zone, becomes the political and religious capital of several peripheric settlements.

 El Cerrito had a long history as a regional political and religious center, and was contemporary of Teotihuacan and Tula.
 As a regional capital, it had a series of urban religious and residential complexes in Cerro Gordo, Balvanera, La Magdalena, Santa Barbara, La Negreta and the banks of the River El Pueblito.

 El Cerrito functioned as a regional political and religious center of regional importance from 400 to 1500 CE.
 Its apogee occurred in the postclassical period, from 450 to 850 CE, during the Toltec culture influence of the center.

 Over time, El Cerrito became a sacred space or sanctuary.
 The buildings and altars around the pyramid are expressions of religious activities around the worship of a female deity, probably the old mother or mother of the gods.

-During the Spaniards arrival, it was populated by Chichimecas, a sedentary and semi-nomadic culture, with the addition of Otomi and Purépecha.
+During the Spaniards' arrival, it was populated by Chichimecas, a sedentary and semi-nomadic culture, with the addition of Otomi and Purépecha.

 Apogee

 The most intense occupation period is associated with the Toltec culture in the early postclassical (900-1200 CE).
-El Cerrito is one of the most important sites of the Toltec world, a Tollan or site where the power of the great lords and warriors region was legitimized.
+El Cerrito is one of the most important sites of the Toltec world, a Tollan or site where the power of the great lords and warriors of the region was legitimized.
 It is possible that through these rituals it maintained the Toltec cosmogony.

 During that period, it went from being a local ceremonial center to a regional shrine.
-Ceramic pieces found (vases, figurines and malacates) provide evidence of trade networks with remote regions, as far as Tajumulco in Guatemala to the south, the Huasteca and Los Altos de Jalisco to the north.
+Ceramic pieces found (vases, figurines and malacates) provide evidence of trade networks with remote regions, as far as Tajumulco in Guatemala to the south, and the Huasteca and Los Altos de Jalisco to the north.

 Fall

 Around 1,200 CE, the Toltec groups left the Valley with the consequential decline of ceremonial center functions.
-During the late postclassical various ethnic groups continued to live in the Valley, and used partially site for their ceremonies, essentially the pyramid.
-El Cerrito would not regain the splendor reached with the Toltec, but its recognition as a sacred space open to prehispanic deities continued well into the 17TH century.
+During the late postclassical era, various ethnic groups continued to live in the Valley, and partially used the site for their ceremonies, especially the pyramid.
+El Cerrito would not regain the splendor reached with the Toltec, but its recognition as a sacred space open to prehispanic deities continued well into the 17th century.

 According to Franciscan records (1632), Chichimeca, Otomi and Purépecha natives continued to make offerings at the altar.
-The religious order, placed an image of Mary at the site, to transform the prehispanic cult held onsite for over 1000 years.
+The religious order placed an image of Mary at the site, to transform the prehispanic cult held onsite for over 1000 years.